ibdgc/ibdgc.org/content/grc/montreal/_index.md

 The objective of this study is to identify the root causes of disease, so that we reveal the key targets for more precise and effective therapies for CD and UC in order to improve the quality of life of patients with CD and UC and eventually lead to the cure of these otherwise lifelong debilitating diseases.

-**Specific Aim 1:**  Develop patient and control resources that will enhance the Consortium’s capacity to identify genes, genetic variation and biological mechanisms contributing to the pathogenesis of IBD.

-**Specific Aim 2:** Pursue unique haplotype-based analyses in the French-Canadian population and integrate with Whole Exome Sequencing data to identify novel IBD causal variants.

-**Specific Aim 3:** Perform targeted functional studies of putative variants to advance our knowledge of biological impact of protective and predisposing alleles on cellular functions.

-#### Genotype-specific three-part model of human intestinal epithelium (DK062432; PI: Rioux)

-The objective of this study is the development of robust and reproducible systems for generating and testing genotype-specific models of immune-epithelium-gut flora functions and interactions.
-Our strategy is based on human induced pluripotent stem cell (hiPSC) technology that had the potential of generating complex models combining intestinal epithelial cells, a variety of immune cells, as well as components of the intestinal flora, with the epithelial and immune cells being of specific genotypes.

-#### Understanding how a loss of epigenetic reader SP140 contributes to IBD (DK119996)

-NIDDK R01 Ancillary (K. Jeffrey, Leader; Rioux, PI of subaward)

-The overall objective of the present proposal is to utilize multiple resources from the IBD Genetics Consortium to precisely define the roles of SP140 in mediating protective innate and adaptive immunity toward commensal microorganisms, and determine how altered expression of this epigenome reader in patients bearing common or rare variants of SP140 impacts homeostasis in the gut.
+**Specific Aim 1:**  To characterize the genetic architecture of IBD phenotypes within populations currently underrepresented in IBD genomic research.

+**Specific Aim 2:** To exploit longitudinal multi ‘omic approaches to reveal the biological causes of the clinical heterogeneity of IBD and differential treatment response.

+**Specific Aim 3:** Analysis of the newly identified CD gene PDLIM5 and its splice region variant and their impact on epithelial functions.

 #### Major interests

-- Genetic and genomic studies to identify risk factors for common and rare diseases;
+- Genetic and genomic studies to identify risk factors for IBD;
 - Functional studies using human models, including iPSC-derived epithelial and immune models, to understand how genetic risk factors protect or predispose to disease; and
 - Integrative human studies to identify biomarkers of important clinical outcomes, in particular response to molecularly-targeted therapies.